 APP = Avoidance and Protection Plan; DAHP = Washington State Department of Archaeology and Historic Preservation; NRHP = National Register of Historic Places; RCW = Revised Code of Washington

+CR-3 Webber Canyon: No wind turbines shall be sited within 1-mile of the topographic drop-off at the top of the Webber Canyon walls.

+Rationale: Webber Canyon has been identified by the Yakama Nation as an area of particular TCP concern and prohibiting the siting of wind turbines in proximity to this area will reduce physical and visual encroachment on any TCPs associated with this geographic feature.

 Visual Aspects, Light and Glare